tlotze/ophelia/README.txt

 Ophelia creates XHTML pages from templates written in TAL, the Zope Template Attribute Language.
 It is designed to reduce code repetition to zero.

-The package contains both a WSGI application running Ophelia as well as a request handler for mod_python, the Python module for the Apache2 web server.
+Ophelia is a WSGI application.
+The package includes a wsgiref-based server configured to run Ophelia.

 Documentation files cited below can be found inside the package directory, along with a number of doctests for the modules.